 - Machine Learning

-SNCF Gares & Connexions is a subsidiary of SNCF Réseau in charge of managing the passenger stations of the French national railway network.
-It provides essential services to the 10 million passengers and visitors who use stations in France every day (safety, information, accessibility, cleanliness and comfort).
+Our client is an European public railway company subsidiary in charge of managing the passenger stations of the national railway network.
+It provides essential services to the 10 million passengers and visitors who use stations of the country every day (safety, information, accessibility, cleanliness and comfort).

 In these stations, passengers receive a large volume of information, including audible announcements, which must be as clear as possible.

-The Data & Customer Platform team at Gares & Connexions develops an innovative tool for analyzing passenger information, using Speech-To-Text (voice recognition) and neural networks to ensure that audio announcements broadcast in stations are understandable and contain all the information needed.
+The Data & Customer Platform team at of the company develops an innovative tool for analyzing passenger information, using Speech-To-Text (voice recognition) and neural networks to ensure that audio announcements broadcast in stations are understandable and contain all the information needed.
 Station managers responsible for these announcements can use this tool to visualize their quality and improve some aspects.

 This project is Echo (“Ecoute à CHaud Opérationnelle” in French).